SleepApnea.org is reader-supported. We may earn a commission on products purchased using links on this page. Learn more.

 Does Sleep Apnea Cause Anxiety?

 Sleep apnea doesn't directly cause anxiety in everyone who has the sleep disorder, but the two issues are closely linked.
-Though the exact prevalence is hard to pin down, the most recent data suggests that about a third of people with obstructive sleep apnea (OSA) have symptoms of anxiety.
+Though the exact prevalence is hard to pin down, recent research suggests that about a third of people with obstructive sleep apnea (OSA) may also have symptoms of anxiety.

 How Does Sleep Apnea Contribute to Anxiety?